-Leukoplakia of the urinary tract is a squamous metaplasia of the urothelium (keratinisation).
+Leukoplakia of the urinary tract is a squamous metaplasia of the urothelium (keratinization).

-Clinically the condition presents with haematuria in one-third of cases, dysuria, frequency and nocturia, and thus it can mimic cystitis.
-Passage of the desquamated keratinised epithelial layers can also occur.
+Clinically the condition presents with hematuria in one-third of cases, dysuria, frequency and nocturia, and thus it can mimic cystitis.
+Passage of the desquamated keratinized epithelial layers can also occur.

 Macroscopically, white patches may be seen, hence the name.

 Treatment and prognosis